chontiny/C-memoryeditor/README.md

 ==RELEASE STEPS==

-1) Update version number for Anathema in Properties -> AssemblyInfo as well as in OneClick publish settings.
+1) Update version number for Anathena in Properties -> AssemblyInfo as well as in OneClick publish settings.

 REPEAT FOR x86 and x64: